 MacDonald is also a singer and is currently studying Dhrupad vocal with the famous Gundecha Brothers.
 In 2012 MacDonald made his singing debut with Alarm Will Sound, singing John Cage's "Raga Music" at the River to River festival in New York City, the Musikgebouw in Holland, and the Cork Opera House in Cork, Ireland.
 In spring 2013 he was awarded a Senior Fulbright-Nehru Fellowship to spend the 2013-2014 academic year in India continuing his vocal studies with the Gundecha Brothers.

-MacDonald studied music at the University of Michigan and the Eastman School of Music.
+MacDonald's education included studies at the University of Michigan (BFA) and the Eastman School of Music (MM and DMA).
 His composition teachers include Sydney Hodkinson, Robert Morris, Dave Rivello, Bright Sheng, and Augusta Read Thomas.
 His percussion teachers include John Beck and Michael Udow.
 Further studies include tabla with Bob Becker and Pandit Sharda Sahai and Dhrupad vocal with the Gundecha Brothers.

-MacDonald is an Associate Professor of Music at William Paterson University, where he teaches contemporary music, percussion, improvisation, and Hindustani music.
+As an educator MacDonald works as an Associate Professor of Music at William Paterson University, where he teaches contemporary music, percussion, improvisation, and Hindustani music.
 When not creating music, MacDonald is an endurance athlete, competing in triathlons, Xterras, trail run races, and bikepacking adventures.

-PROFESSIONAL BIO (short, 150 words) (personal bio below)
+PROFESSIONAL BIO (short, approximately 150 words) (personal bio below)

 I've been playing music since I was nine years old, but my love of music goes back much further.
 In fact, my earliest memories are of standing up in my crib and rocking back and forth to music from the radio.